jaubourg/wires/README.md

 Please note that paths returned by the function are resolved relatively to the location of the file where the function is defined.

+**For the time being, the function can only be exported through a CommonJS module, not an ES Module.**

 It is possible for a computed route function to return `null` : requiring such a route and it's children would result in `null`.

 ```js